 To use the latest developmental version, source code can be downloaded with git >= 1.65

-The R package requires R version 3.3 or greater.
+The R interface requires R version 3.3 or greater.

 Before you start please make sure you have the required Prerequisites installed.